 Click here to see our in-stock line-up of Gold Dot self-defense ammo.

 What Makes Speer Gold Dot Reliable?

-	Every Gold Dot cartridge additionally features a new production nickel-plated brass case.
+Every cartridge additionally features a new production nickel-plated brass case.
 Nickel offers three distinct advantages: reduced friction for more reliable feeding and extraction in a semi-automatic firearm, enhanced protection against corrosion, and greater visibility to facilitate a chamber check in poor lighting conditions.